The Pullbacks of Principal Coactions

 defines a left coaction $_P\hD:P\ra C\ot P$.
 We define the left coaction-invariant subalgebra ${}^{\co C}\!P$ as in \eqref{coinvar}, and derive the left-sided version of \eqref{can-ent}.
 Hence, for any $e$-coaugmented coalgebra-Galois $C$-extension with {\em invertible canonical entwining}, the right coaction-invariant subalgebra coincides with the left coaction-invariant subalgebra:

-Finally, we need to assume one more condition on $C$-extensions to obtain a suitable definition: {\em equivariant projectivity}.
-It is a pivotal property that guarantees the projectivity of associated modules, and thus leads to index pairings between K-theory and K-homology.
-Putting together the aforementioned four conditions, we say that a coalgebra $C$-extension $B\inc P$ is {\em principal}~\cite{bh04} if: \begin{enumerate} \item[(i)] The canonical map $\can: P\ot_BP{\ra} P\ot C$, $p\ot_B p'\mapsto p\hD_P(p')$, is bijective (Galois condition). \item[(ii)] The right coaction is $e$-coaugmented for some group-like $e\in C$, i.e., $\Delta_P(1)=1\ot e$. \item[(iii)] The canonical entwining $\psi:C\otimes P{\ra} P\ot C$, $c\otimes p\mapsto \can(\can^{-1}(1\otimes c)p)$, is bijective. \item[(iv)] The algebra $P$ is $C$-equivariantly projective as a left $B$-module, i.e., there exists a left $B$-linear and right $C$-colinear splitting of the multiplication map $B \otimes P \rightarrow P$. \end{enumerate}
+Finally, we need to assume one more condition on $C$-extensions to obtain a suitable definition of a principal coaction: {\em equivariant projectivity}.
+It is a pivotal property that guarantees the projectivity of associated modules, and thus leads to index pairings between $K$-theory and $K$-homology.
+Putting together the aforementioned four conditions, we say that a coalgebra $C$-extension $B\inc P$ is {\em principal}~\cite{bh04} if: \begin{enumerate} \item[(i)] The canonical map $\can: P\ot_BP{\ra} P\ot C$, $p\ot_B p'\mapsto p\hD_P(p')$, is bijective (Galois condition). \item[(ii)] The right coaction is $e$-coaugmented for some group-like $e\in C$, i.e.\ $\Delta_P(1)=1\ot e$. \item[(iii)] The canonical entwining $\psi:C\otimes P{\ra} P\ot C$, $c\otimes p\mapsto \can(\can^{-1}(1\otimes c)p)$, is bijective. \item[(iv)] The algebra $P$ is $C$-equivariantly projective as a left $B$-module, i.e.\ there exists a left $B$-linear and right $C$-colinear splitting of the multiplication map $B \otimes P \rightarrow P$. \end{enumerate}

 In the framework of coalgebra extensions, the role of connections on principal bundles is played by strong connections~\cite{bh04}.
 Let $P$ be an algebra and both a left and right $e$-coaugmented $C$-comodule.
 (Note that the left and right coactions need not commute.)
 A \emph{strong connection} is a linear map $\ell : C \rightarrow P \otimes P$ satisfying